qadan/civviebot/README.md

 Civilization 6 doesn't understand how to make requests to URLs that contain a port number like `:3002`.
 That's not a joke, it is genuinely that bad.
 This creates a problem if you're running it on an operating system that restricts the use of low port numbers to specific privileged users.
 Likely, if you ask a WSGI server to reserve port 80 using an out-of-the-box server configuration, it'll tell you to kindly to stop doing that.

-It's up to you to deal with this how you will; the most common solution is to run a reverse proxy through a web server.
+It's up to you to deal with this how you will; the most common solution is to run a reverse proxy through a web server that forwards `:80` traffic to the API.

 ### Environment variables